Martingales associated with strongly quasi-invariant states: Introduction

 This paper is organized as follows.
 In Section \ref{sec:sqi_compact}, we briefly recall the definition of strongly quasi-invariant states with respect to compact groups.
-Next, we consider the GNS representation and induce the homomorphic groups and the invariant states in the von Neumann algebra of the representation.
+Next, given a $G$-strongly quasi-invariant state $\varphi$, we consider the GNS representation and induce a homomorphic group of automorphisms and an invariant state in the von Neumann algebra of the representation.
 Then, we construct a conditional expectation.
 In Section \ref{sec:Inductive_limit}, we discuss the inductive limit of compact groups.
 A sequence of conditional expectations will be considered.
 In Section \ref{sec:Martingale_convergence}, we discuss the martingales.
 Section \ref{sec:Example} is devoted to an example.
-We consider the infinite permutation group on the set of nonnegative integers.
+We consider the the locally compact group consisting of the local permutations on the set of nonnegative integers.
+This is the first example of a de Finetti theorem for quasi-invariant state in the noncommutative case.
+In the final Section \ref{sec:spiin_system}, we apply the theory to the classical spin systems.
+We show that under certain conditions the Gibbs measures are $G$-strongly quasi-invariant, where $G$ is a locally compact group of spin flips or spin exchanges.